How to Find Highly Rated Digital Nomad Accommodation with Reliable Wi-Fi

-If you’ve ever turned up at your accommodation expecting “great Wi-Fi” and ended up hotspotting from your phone just to join a video call, you’re definitely not the only one.
-For digital nomads, fast and reliable internet isn’t just a nice-to-have.
+If you’ve ever turned up at your accommodation expecting “high-speed Wi-Fi” and ended up hotspotting from your phone just to join a video call, you’re definitely not the only one.
+For digital nomads and professionals who work all over the world, fast and reliable internet isn’t just a nice-to-have.
 It’s essential.

 We’ve all been there.
 Treating listings like mystery novels: full of clues, but no real answers.
-Wouldn’t it be easier if the actual internet speed was listed and backed by solid reviews?
+Wouldn’t it be easier if the actual internet speeds – both download and upload – was listed and backed by solid reviews?
 It’s not always straightforward, and honestly, that’s exactly what led us to create My Nomad Space.

 Here’s how to make sure your next stay doesn’t let you down.

-Let’s be honest – no one wants to spend half their workday troubleshooting the Wi-Fi or waiting for even the simplest web page to load.
+Let’s be honest, no one wants to spend half their workday troubleshooting the Wi-Fi or waiting for even the simplest web page to load.
 And yet, so many accommodation listings still describe their internet as “good” without ever telling you how good it actually is.
 Even user-generated scores can be misleading.
+For working travellers, this can be the difference between a productive work trip and, well, a complete disaster (we’ve certainly had a few of those over the years!).

 Where to find the best accommodation with suitable Wi-Fi speeds

-All in all, by subscribing to My Nomad Space, you can explore a wide range of stays around the world with listed Wi-Fi speeds, filter for your preferred amenities like a swimming pool and book with confidence knowing your space will support your workflow, not sabotage it.
+All in all, by subscribing to My Nomad Space, you can explore all types of remote work stays around the world (yes, we list all types of accommodation!) with listed Wi-Fi speeds, filter for your preferred amenities and book with confidence on your preferred platform knowing your space will support your workflow, not sabotage it.

 What to look for in digital nomad accommodation